vvb333007/espshell/docs/README.md

 MEMORY FOOTPRINT/OVERHEAD
 -------------------------

-ESPShell uses about 30Kbytes of program memory and around 2Kbytes of variables.
+ESPShell uses about 60Kbytes of program memory and around 5Kbytes of variables (i.e. RAM).
-There is also ESPShell task stack size of 5kbytes (can be changed see STACKSIZE macro in espshell.c)
+There is also ESPShell task stack size of 5kbytes (can be changed see STACKSIZE macro in espshell.c).
+So total RAM usage is around 10kbytes and flash usage is around 60kbytes.

+Disabling the ESPShell help system (WITH_HELP macro in espshell.h or espshell.c) saves about 2Kbytes by decreased code, and another 18Kbytes from removed help strings.
+There are other macro definition which can be used to further decrease memory usage: one can disable filesystem support (all, or unused only), disable command history support, decrease number of available sequences or/and mountpoints

 NOTE: